rakeshpaal/SynergyMesh/governance/36-modules/README.md

 3. **List capabilities**: Be specific and action-oriented
 4. **Document dependencies**: Include all runtime dependencies
 5. **Assign ownership**: Specify team and lifecycle state
 6. **Link behavior contract**: Reference the detailed contract in `governance/37-behavior-contracts/`
-7. **Register the module**: Add or update the entry in `governance/36-modules/module-registry.yaml` to keep the completeness map accurate (spec status, behavior contract linkage, test/docs readiness).

 ## ✅ Validation | 驗證